-Worksheet assignments are most often content questions to complete while you view, review, and analyze class materials before class each Wednesday.
+Worksheet assignments are most often content questions to complete while you view, review, and analyze class materials to prepare for each class.
 Worksheets will be graded based on engagement and effort (taking it seriously and giving it your best effort, including good writing), and the quality of the examples presented from the course materials.
 Students can earn full points on the worksheet assignments by demonstrating they completed the Lesson materials before class.
 Note: There are eleven worksheets total and students can skip one without penalty or complete them all for extra credit points.